oicr-gsi/guppy/README.md

-`inputPath`|String|Input directory (directory of the nanopore run) `flowcell`|String|flowcell used in nanopore sequencing `kit`|String|kit used in nanopore sequencing
+`inputPath`|String|Input directory (directory of the nanopore run) `flowcell`|String|flowcell used in nanopore sequencing `kit`|String|kit used in nanopore sequencing `outputFileNamePrefix`|String|Variable used to set the name of the mergedfastqfile

 #### Optional workflow parameters: